What is fulfillment?

 What is the difference between a warehouse and a distribution warehouse?

-In warehouse logistics, goods are temporarily stored in a warehouse.
-They are then delivered to the desired recipient on order call-off.
-This can be a wholesaler or other fulfillment warehouse, such as a center for a marketplace.
+In warehouse logistics, goods are temporarily stored in a large warehouse.
+The goods are delivered to the desired recipient when an order is called off.
+This can be a wholesaler, another fulfillment center or a provider of a marketplace platform.

-Distribution warehouses are logistics centers in which the merchants’ goods are stored, picked, packed and shipped from there directly to the end customers upon receipt of the order.
+Distribution warehouses are logistics centers where retailers’ goods are stored, picked, packed and from where customer orders are shipped directly to end customers.
 This offers the advantage of central processing.

 Optimize inventory management

-Efficient inventory management of items is of great importance in fulfillment.
-This involves retailers keeping track of inventory levels, taking stock, forecasting demand to ensure that sufficient stock is available to meet the needs of customer orders.
+Inventory management of items in the merchandise management system is of great importance in warehouse logistics.
+This means that retailers must be able to keep track of stock levels, draw up an inventory and forecast demand to ensure that sufficient stock is available for retailers to meet the requirements of all customer orders.

-The logistics service provider assumes sovereignty over the inventory.
-When the picker removes a product from the warehouse, the stock is automatically reduced by one.
+The logistics service provider takes control of the stock of goods in the merchandise management system.
+If the picker removes a product from the warehouse, the stock is automatically reduced.

 Using inventory management software automates many processes and adjusts inventory in the store or online dashboard.

-This prevents out-of-stocks, reduces excess inventory, and improves the overall efficiency of warehouse operations and inventory management.
+This prevents stock shortages, reduces excess stock and improves the overall efficiency of warehouse work and goods management.

-In order to retrieve the orders from the online store, ERP or merchandise management system (Wawi) to the warehouse, the retailer’s system must be connected to that of the fulfillment service provider via an API interface.
-The necessary data exchange can flow in both directions.
+In order to retrieve customer orders from the online store, ERP or merchandise management system (Wawi) to the warehouse, a connection must be established with the retailer’s system and the fulfilment provider via an API interface.
+The necessary data exchange process is bidirectional in both directions.

-After the automatic retrieval of orders, the process includes sending the order confirmation with tracking numbers and shipping notifications to the retailer.
+After the order is automatically retrieved, usually in real time, the order confirmation with tracking numbers and shipping notifications to the retailer are part of the shipping process.

 Item master data maintenance